-The Canadian Judicial Council Office (CJC), under the direction of the 39 Chief Justices and Associate Chief Justices across Canada is supported by a Secretariat, comprised of ten employees.
+The Canadian Judicial Council Office (CJC), under the direction of the 40 Chief Justices and Associate Chief Justices across Canada is supported by a Secretariat, comprised of ten employees.
 CJC works to maintain the confidence Canadians have in their judges by promoting efficiency and uniformity, and improving the quality of judicial services across the country.
 A key activity is administering the judicial conduct review process.
-CJC will receive over 600 letters expressing concern about judicial matters during the year.
-The recent adoption of new bylaws and procedures has resulted in some efficiencies.
-The CJC will continue to work closely with Department of Justice officials on possible legislative changes to the Judges Act that may further enhance efficiency and transparency.
-As a result of additional funds being made available through Budget 2017, the Council will support targeted activities in judicial education, conduct and ethics programming, judicial independence, information technology, and public outreach.
+In the period of a year, the CJC will receive and respond to over 600 letters from Canadians who have questions or concerns about the work of judges.
+Some of these questions are about judicial decisions and fall outside of Council's mandate.
+The rest are dealt with in accordance with Council's Complaints Procedures.
+The CJC will continue to work closely with Department of Justice officials to propose legislative changes to the Judges Act that may further enhance efficiency and transparency.